Top Causes Behind Dry Skin

 Dermalogica Intensive Moisture Cleanser removes even long wear makeup while nourishing skin.

 Plus, they are both formulated with a state of the art BioReplenish Complex, which works on a molecular level to deliver a proven combination of key barrier lipids that help enhance skins natural resilience and support barrier recovery.

 Discover our range of Dermalogica products for Dry Skin.

 Dermalogica Skin Smoothing Cream 100ml

-Keeps skin hydrated for up to 48 hours and prevents moisture loss, the result is visibly smoother, healthier looking skin.
+Ideal for normal, combination, drier and dehydrated skin types.
+Keeping your complexion hydrated for up to 48 hours, preventing moisture loss.
+The result is visibly smoother, healthier looking skin.

 Dermalogica Intensive Moisture Balance 100ml